ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 After reading through this paper, it's not clear that model collapse will threaten the viability of future models.
 It's inevitable that model providers will take proactive steps to avoid or mitigate this problem.
 Maybe hoping the technology would conveniently poison itself was never realistic, but it's still disappointing.
 I worry we're destined for a future where the digital commons are polluted by these models, and we don't get the consolation of it becoming unusable for these machines.

 In the paper's discussion, the authors sketch two possible directions to sustain future training of LLMs.
 First, the broader community of model-builders/providers could coordinate in order to establish the provenance of data being used to train LLMs.
 There's a bit of precedent for this; one example is the use of "model cards" to summarize a published model (which should contain metadata about the model's data sources), but these efforts are not standardized.
-More importantly, despite a shared reliance on certain common data sources (such as Common Crawl), model-builders/providers are focused on competing for users and service contracts.
-All sorts of startups are attempting to sell LLM-based services or integrations, and virtually all of them are doomed to fold.
-The idea that a handful or even one of these startups will take time away from development and user acquisition to spearhead coordination efforts seems unlikely.
-Even if a larger/better resourced provider took strides on this front, I'm not sure what incentive smaller companies would have to participate.
-Long-run concerns about the technology's impact don't strike me as being high on the list of priorities for companies attempting to monetize said technology.
+Major providers could also engage in what's called ["watermarking"](https://arxiv.org/abs/2301.10226) LLM output, in which certain tokens in the LLM's vocabulary are made (imperceptibly) more likely.
+However, as David Gilbertson [summarizes](https://ai.gopubby.com/why-llm-watermarking-will-never-work-1b76bdeebbd1), watermarking is unlikely to be successful, primarily because we have no means of requiring the technique be used.
+In any case, model-builders/providers are focused principally on competing with each other for users/contracts.
+Time spent on coordination and harm mitigation only distantly (if at all) supports a firm's overriding objectives, and other firms can free-ride on those efforts.
+In short, _this is a classic tragedy of the commons_, one that's been apparent from the outset.

-Further, as the authors allude to, screening methods needed to attribute the origins of text "in the wild" to various models or humans are still being developed.
-Right now, our ability to track the publication of content that's either wholly or partially generated by LLMs is quite weak.
-In the case of academic/scientific publications, I've seen estimates as low as [1-3%](https://www.mdpi.com/2504-2289/8/10/133) and as high as [25%](https://www.nature.com/articles/d41586-025-02936-6).
-These two citations focus on detection of _any_ LLM-generated text, cover different disciplines, and focused on different parts of sampled manuscripts (introductions for the former, abstracts for the latter), but getting precise estimates of this phenomena seems challenging.
+Further, even if there was meaningful interest among model-builders/providers to coordinate, screening methods needed to attribute the origins of text "in the wild" to various models or humans are still being developed.
+Right now, our ability to track the publication of content that's either wholly or partially generated by LLMs is limited.
+In the case of undeclared LLM usage in scientific/academic publishing, I've seen estimates as low as [1-3%](https://www.mdpi.com/2504-2289/8/10/133) and as high as [25%](https://www.nature.com/articles/d41586-025-02936-6).
+These two citations focus on detection of _any_ LLM-generated text, cover different disciplines, and focused on different parts of sampled manuscripts (introductions in the former, abstracts in the latter), but getting precise estimates of this phenomena seems challenging.
+It's also likely that future training efforts will continually blunt the effectiveness of detection methods (Wu et al., [2025](https://direct.mit.edu/coli/article/51/1/275/127462/A-Survey-on-LLM-Generated-Text-Detection-Necessity); see section 8.2 "Training Threat Models").

+It's not clear how the collective action problem can be overcome in our current context, and the fact that detection methods

 > To sustain learning over a long period of time, we need to make sure that access to the original data source is preserved and that further data not generated by LLMs remain available over time.
 The need to distinguish data generated by LLMs from other data raises questions about the provenance of content that is crawled from the Internet: it is unclear how content generated by LLMs can be tracked at scale. *One option is community-wide coordination* to ensure that different parties involved in LLM creation and deployment share the information needed to resolve questions of provenance.*Otherwise, it may become increasingly difficult to train newer versions of LLMs without access to data that were crawled from the Internet before the mass adoption of the technology or direct access to data generated by humans at scale.*

-- metaphor of pure steel (uncontaminated from nuclear radiation)
+- metaphor of [pure steel](https://futurism.com/chatgpt-polluted-ruined-ai-development) (uncontaminated from nuclear radiation)
 - returning to the topic of search: retrieval augmented generation (RAG)
   - adding the contents of the web to the the LLM's context window
   - slop serving slop